 Abstract

 Background: Morbidity and mortality with pesticide poisoning is a major public health issue, especially in lower and middle income countries including India.
 Timely understanding of the trend of poisoning is required for its prevention.
-The objective of the present study was to analyse the trend of poisoning cases in Ahmedabad for last three years.
+The objective of the present study was to analyze the trend of poisoning cases in Ahmedabad for last three years.

-Methodology: Detailed history including personal data, circumstances, agents involved and occupational influence were collected for poisoning cases reported to poison information centre, Ahmedabad for last three years.
-Cholinesterase activity and HPTLC method for detection of sanguinarine in urine were used to investigate the agent of poisoning.
+Methodology: Detailed history, including personal data, circumstances, agents involved and occupational influence were collected for poisoning cases reported to the poison information center, Ahmedabad for last three years.
+Cholinesterase activity and HPTLC method for detection of sanguinarine in urine were used to investigate the agents of poisoning.

 Results: A total 1373 poisoning cases were investigated.
-The incidence was higher in men compared to females (ratio 1.89:1).
-About 91.62% of the poisoning was through oral route.
+The incidence and fatality rate was found to be higher in men compared to females (M/F ratio 1.89:1).
+About 91.62% of the poisoning were through the oral route.
 Erythrocyte cholinesterase activity assay results indicated that 41.29% of the cases were due to organophosphorus/carbamate poisoning.
-Insecticides was found to be the agent of poisoning in 26.29% cases and 11.07% of all the cases were agricultural workers.
-Poisoning with medications and household pesticides and chemicals, were also reported.
+Insecticides were found to be the agent of poisoning in 26.29% cases and 11.07% of all the cases were agricultural workers.
+Poisoning with medications and household pesticides and chemicals were also reported.
 Few cases of food poisoning with sanguinarine were detected, indicating adulteration of edible oil with argemone seeds.

-Conclusions: The data presented in this paper suggest that pesticides used for agriculture is the major source of poisoning.
-Implementation of usage guidelines, educating farmers and vulnerable population and finding novel alternatives for highly toxic chemicals may be helpful to bring down the poisoning cases to least possible level.
+Conclusions: The data presented here suggest that pesticides used for agriculture are the major source of poisoning.
+Implementation of usage guidelines, educating farmers and vulnerable population and finding novel alternatives for highly toxic chemicals may be helpful to bring down the poisoning cases to the least possible level.

 Keywords: trend of poisoning, pesticide poisoning, organophosphorus, suicide